The problem: a hidden disease

 Why is coping with depression so difficult?

-One of the many harmful results is that our sleep becomes disturbed by arrhythmic patterning, which just makes the problem worse.
+One of the many harmful results of depression is that our sleep becomes disturbed by arrhythmic patterning, which just makes the problem worse.

 People experiencing major depression are often fighting for their lives.

-At the same time, when we experience such imbalance, there is elevated activity in the right PFC (pre-frontal cortex) of the brain, which corresponds with feelings of great negativity, and under-activation of the left PFC, which is much more positive.
+At the same time, when we experience such imbalance, there is elevated activity in the right prefrontal cortex (PFC) of the brain, which corresponds with feelings of great negativity, and under-activation of the left PFC, which is much more positive.

 Chronic stress steroid release also results in a smaller hippocampus (the area of the brain that processes memory), meaning that our cognitive abilities become impaired and our ability to remember information is compromised.